 August 22, 2011 — 1:43pmET | By Dan Bowman

 Privacy andcommunications issues surround planned pilot testing of cloud-based tools bythe Department of Veterans Affairs that could impact as many as 134,000 VAmedical workers.
-Specifically, the VA wants to move its MicrosoftExchange-based collaboration system to a cloud-based system, according to InformationWeek
+Specifically, the VA wants to move its MicrosoftExchange-based collaboration system to a cloud-based system, according to InformationWeek.

 The issues dateback to last December, FierceGovernmentITreportedlast month, when doctors and residents at several VAhospitals used GoogleDocs and Yahoo Calendar to manage their workflow.
 Bystoring patient information in each application, however, patient informationwas put at risk, according to Roger Baker, the VA's chief informationofficer.